Stop the spread — coronavirus (COVID-19)

 - Cover your nose and mouth with a tissue or bent elbow when coughing or sneezing.

 - Avoid touching your face, nose and mouth.
 And avoid shaking hands.

-For more information, visit the Australian Government website.
+For more information on using face masks in the community visit the Federal Government website.

 We know that germs can survive outside of the body, on surfaces, after a person coughs or sneezes.
 Regular cleaning is important for reducing the spread of germs and minimising the number of germs surviving on surfaces.